xyutao/fscil/data/index_list/README.md

 For evaluating the model at session t, firstly join all the encountered test sets as a single test set.
 Then test the current model using all the test images and compute the recognition accuracy.

-Specially for CUB200, the list of test images for each session's classes has been recorded in "cub200/test_t.txt".
+The list of test images for each session's classes has been recorded in "test_t.txt" under each dataset's list folder.
 When evaluating the model on session t, please accumulate all the test images from test_1.txt to test_t.txt.
+To produce the list files for testing, switch to the root folder of this repository, put the source directory of each dataset under the folder "data/dataset" and run the split scripts.